mikedecosta/Pillow/README.md

 Pillow
 ======

-School project similar to Shazam
+School project similar to Shazam written in Java

 ```
 .------------..---------..------------..------------..------------..--------------.